welol5/Modern-Art-Board-Game/README.md

 ---

-## Other notes
-Files in the bin folder should always have the newest version.
-Also due to me coding on a windows machine, I am pushing debug updates that I am pulling to a linux teminal, so some updates may not work properly.

 ## Currently WIP
 Working on the High Roller's and Merchant's children AIs.
-JavaDoc should be updated in the near future (hopefully Friday).
+JavaDoc is mostly up to date, but the newer AIs are not done and the PlayerView is not complete.